 Russia struggles with their sphere of influence because of the collapse of the U.S.S.R.
-In 2021-22 Russia may invade Ukraine, just as they did Crimea in 2014, to re-expand its sphere of influence.
+In 2022 Russia invades Ukraine, just as they did Crimea in 2014, to re-expand its sphere of influence.
 Russia maneuvers to politically enlist China as an ally to accomplish that end.
 Putin undoubtedly cultivates China’s objection to America’s attempt to expand its sphere of influence in the far east.

 The issues of Ukraine and Georgia are more precarious for Russia than the rest of the world.
 Putin’s demand to expand Russia’s sphere of influence renews a cold war that will inevitably become hot.
 The only question is where the heat will lie.

 Robert Kagan reveals the fundamental mistake made by Putin in a May-June 2022 “Foreign Affairs” article.
 History reveals mistakes of great nations like France, Great Britain, Germany and Japan in thinking they could remain or become world hegemons by force.
 All ignore the cultural identities of their respective victims.

 Kagan’s point is Great Britain adjusted to its changed role from hegemon to a nation among nations.
 England prospered and maintained its integrity as an independent nation, capable of improving the lives of its people without falling on the sword of its hegemonic past.